Muir Woods National Monument

 Visitor Information Line: 415-561-2850 (New # for 2018)

-Insiders Tip: If you want to visit Muir Woods, buy your tickets early.
+Insiders Tip: If you want to visit the redwood groves at Muir Woods, buy your tickets early.
 During busy travel periods shuttle tickets and parking reservations will sell out days in advance.

 Muir Woods is open every day of the year (yes, all 365) from 8:00 AM to sunset.
 (Click here to see the times when sunset takes place on the mountain at different times of year.)